by Native Instruments

 Beats

 Find your flow and lay down rhythmic patterns fast – the Beats collection is totally overhauled for Factory Library 2.
-Choose from 288 pre-made Grooves across 90 kits, or free-play your own rhythms with a keyboard or pads.
-You can also use MIDI drag and drop to export the Groove patterns into your DAW for editing, and further customize your drum sounds with a range of studio-grade effects including chorus, flanger, reverb, and delay.
+Choose from 288 pre-made Grooves across 90 kits, or free-play your rhythms with a keyboard or pad.
+You can also use MIDI drag and drop to export the Groove patterns into your DAW for editing and further customize your drum sounds with a range of studio-grade effects, including chorus, flanger, reverb, and delay.

 Choir

 The Choir collection delivers choral vocals that span the soprano, alto, tenor, and bass pitch ranges.
-New in KONTAKT 7 are a range of high-quality patches that include the vowels Aah, Eh, I, Ooh, Uh, and Mmm, as well as sustain, marcato, staccato, and staccatissimo articulations.
+New in KONTAKT 7 is a range of high-quality patches that include the vowels Aah, Eh, I, Ooh, Uh, and Mmm and sustain, marcato, staccato, and staccatissimo articulations.

 Synths

-All the pads, leads, arps, and basses you could ever need, including a freshly added Soundscapes category for evolving, cinematic textures.
-From the earliest vintage gear to sci-fi-ready FM and modular rigs, the Synths collection contains a huge range of electronic sounds, along with high-grade effects that let you dial in sweeping filters, echoing delays, roomy reverbs, and more.
+All the pads, leads, arps, and basses you could ever need, including a freshly added Soundscapes category for evolving cinematic textures.
+From the earliest vintage gear to sci-fi-ready FM and modular rigs, the Synths collection contains a huge range of electronic sounds and high-grade effects that let you dial in sweeping filters, echoing delays, roomy reverbs, and more.

 Vintage